2008 Dodge Viper Interior

 AutoMedia.com, however, is one of a minority of reviewers to praise the improved interior: "Many termed the first Viper a 'four-wheeled Harley.'
 This slur referred to its lack of technological sophistication and creature comforts.
 The 2008 version is a far different animal.
 It offers advanced features and comfort comparable to its rivals from Ford and Chevrolet (though it still doesn't have stability control)."
 Edmunds concludes, "Although the optional two-tone interior schemes (black with red, tan, blue or slate) and available graphite or 'light arc' dash panel accents dress things up considerably this year, the cockpit is still rather blasé for a car whose price comes very close to $90K."

-Reviews generally agree that the Viper's cabin is cramped, though they like the snug seats, which are perfect for racing.
+Reviews generally agree that the Viper's cabin is cramped, though they like the snug seats.
 Car and Driver reports that the seats "make the most of the cramped interior, and the pedals are adjustable," and adds, "Once you're in the Viper and moving, it's actually pretty comfortable."
 Likewise, the comments, "You'll feel your body conform to the racing seat as soon as you slide into the low-lying car.
 Its bolsters hold you snugly in a friendly embrace."
 Still, Kelley Blue Book says the seats "will be a tight fit for many."

-The fact that the Viper offers almost no electronic systems -- meaning no traction control, stability control or cruise control -- get it some negative reviews.
+The Viper offers almost no electronic systems -- meaning no traction control, stability control or cruise control.
 Cars.com says the lack of cruise control "makes all kinds of sense, really, because it would be easy to go into a turn and lose control before there was time to shut it off and take over.
 Still, I find cruise helps me keep from inadvertently creeping above the speed limit.
 With the electronic throttles, cruise would add little cost and practically no weight."

-However, a few reviews have complaints.
+However, a few reviewers have complaints.
 Kelley Blue Book says the Viper's "small, offset speedometer is difficult to read."
 AutoMedia.com also takes issue with the instrument panel, noting, "Because the speedometer is so small and hard to read, I could not safely check my speed at the end of [the track's] front straight, and still have time to correctly determine where to step on the brakes."
-This also has an effect off the track, the review continues: "On public roads, the small speedo makes it a challenge to ensure a non-prosecutable speed."
+This also has an effect off the track.
+"On public roads, the small speedo makes it a challenge to ensure a non-prosecutable speed."